k8-scalar/k8-scalar/docs/tutorial.md

 ```

 ## (3) Determine and implement desired workload type for the deployed database in Scalar
 This step requires some custom development for different database technologies.
 Extend Scalar with custom _users_ for your database which can read, write or perform more complex operations.
 For more information how to implement this, we refer to the [Cassandra User classes](../development/scalar/src/be/kuleuven/distrinet/scalar/users) and the [Cassandra Request classes](../development/scalar/src/be/kuleuven/distrinet/scalar/requests).
+These classes use the Datastax driver for Cassandra.
+When using the datastax driver, [the rules linked here](https://www.datastax.com/dev/blog/4-simple-rules-when-using-the-datastax-drivers-for-cassandra) must be adhered to!

 Afterwards we want to build the application and copy the resulting jar:

 For this tutorial we will perform these steps on the minikube vm:
 ```